- If you're fighting the Terror Mask as the final boss of the third game... then what is Rick wearing on his face??''

-- Also in the two of the possible bad endings in the game - David dies as Jennifer and Rick lives or Jennifer dies as David and Rick lives - as the Terror Mask lies defeated it says that as long as there is evil in world it will always find it's way back, all this because Rick carries the pain of letting one of his dear ones die in the process; but in the good ending - Rick, David and Jennifer lives - the Maskreally dies as an old trinquet, so just because Rick isn't in pain for a huge loss in his family, the Mask can no longer nourish itself with all the evils in the world?
+- Also in the two of the possible bad endings in the game - David dies as Jennifer and Rick lives or Jennifer dies as David and Rick lives - as the Terror Mask lies defeated, it says that as long as there is evil in the world, it will always find its way back, all this because Rick carries the pain of letting one of his dear ones die in the process; but in the good ending - Rick, David and Jennifer lives - the Mask truly dies as an old trinquet, so just because Rick isn't in pain for a huge loss in his family, the Mask can no longer nourish itself with all the evils in the world?

 "No, I need people; I need suffering, heartache and pain - and your suffering is especially sweet."

-From the remake, we have the thing in the basement: WHAT THE HELL.
-I mean, it's obviously a Cthulu reference, but there's just so many unanswered questions about it.. is it Cthulu itself? is it an aspect?
+- From the remake, we have the thing in the basement: WHAT THE HELL.
+I mean, it's obviously a Cthulhu reference, but there's just so many unanswered questions about it... is it Cthulhu itself?
+Is it an aspect?
 Something else?
 How does West keep it under control?
 Why doesn't it just smash the glass of its container like nothing?
 What was West's plan for it?
 Does West even remember it was down there?
 I mean, there are no notes about it that you can find, and West doesn't even mention it when you find him later in the level.
 So many unanswered questions about this guy, I wanna know!

 - The remake in general had an odd obsession with taking a relatively minor reference to Lovecraft (Dr. West) and extrapolating most of the plot from the not-great understanding of the Cthulhu mythos.
 There wasn't anything terribly Lovecraftian about the original trilogy; it was pretty much just 80's Horror Flick: The Game.